Major in Italian

 • To support the University of Arizona, College of Humanities, the School of International Languages Literatures and Cultures, and the Department of French and Italian in their respective missions.

 This track focuses on the acquisition of language skills and cultural competency.
-The major requires 32 units including 201, 202, 301, 310, 320, 410, and 420.
+The major requires 32 units including ITAL 201, 202, 301, 310, 320, 410, 420, and 433 (all taught in Italian).

 • ITAL 201 Intermediate Italian 1